 Seatbelts: Please note that seatbelts are not compulsory by law in Southeast Asia and therefore the local people largely choose not to wear them.
-For this reason, some vehicles may not be fitted with seatbelts or they may be hidden underneath protective seat covers.
-It is recommended that where seatbelts are available customers must use them and remain seated at all times while the vehicle is moving.
+For this reason, some vehicles may not be fitted with seatbelts, or they may be hidden underneath protective seat covers.
+It is recommended that where seatbelts are available customers must use them and always remain seated while the vehicle is moving.
 If you have any concerns, please notify your National Escort/Local Guides.